Yesterday in Burundi, the government announced that presidential and parliamentary elections planned for this Friday will be indefinitely postponed.

 The announcement follows more than a month of unrest as protesters and police have clashed in the capital of Bujumbura, leading to dozens of deaths and large scale imprisonment and an escalating refugee crisis.

 The protests erupted after the current two-term president Pierre Nkurunziza announced that he would seek an unconstitutional third term.
 30:43 minutes (28.13 MB)

-The city of Denton Texas passed a ban against hydraulic fracturing (fracking) on November 4th.
+The city of Denton, Texas passed a ban against hydraulic fracturing (fracking) last November.
 Despite being overspent 10 to 1 in campaign funding, the anti-fracking initiative passed by a wide margin of 18%, which included a majority of both Democratic and Republican voters.

 However, the Texas state legislature effectively overturned the ban by passing House Bill 40.
 The law also limits the ability of all Texas municipalities from regulating fracking within their city limits.

 Fracking has started back up in Denton.
 The Denton City Council meets Tuesday, June 2 to decide whether to repeal the ban.

 To find out more, KBOO's Ken Jones spoke with Cathy McMullen, president of the Denton Drilling Awareness Group.
 6:34 minutes (3 MB)

 A rally in front of the Islamic Community Center of Phoenix, Arizona, has been scheduled for tomorrow night at 6:15, during Friday prayers. the organizers say it is in response to the attack on a "draw the prophet" event in Garland, Texas earlier this month, in which two gunmen with ties to the ICCP were killed by police before entering the building.
 Organizers are using a Facebook page to gather attendees for the rally, which with include its own "draw the prophet" contest.
 More than 300 people have said they will attend, including a number of biker gangs.
 4:48 minutes (4.4 MB)